 Pack Meeting Activities

-Simple ceremonies open and close pack meetings and mark important events or accomplishments in the lives of the boys and families.
-These are some typical kinds of pack ceremonies:
+Simple ceremonies open and close pack meetings and mark important events or accomplishments in the lives of the Cub Scout.
+Use of the Ceremonies for Dens and Packs should be used to ensure that the ceremony is appropriate.

 Dens may present skits at the pack meeting.
 These can be pantomimes, sketches, or short plays.
-The main purpose of skits is for the boys—and the audience—to have fun.
-But as boys practice performing in these informal skits, their confidence and leadership skills begin to develop as well.
+The main purpose of skits is for Cub Scouts—and the audience—to have fun.
+But as Cub Scouts practice performing in these informal skits, their confidence and leadership skills begin to develop as well.

 Playing is an important part of the Cub Scout program.
-Boys enjoy playing games, and games teach boys important values such as good sportsmanship, self-confidence, and fair play in an environment where taking part and doing one’s best are more important than winning.
+Cub Scouts enjoy playing games, Cub Scout games should teach important values such as good sportsmanship, self-confidence, and fair play in an environment where taking part and doing one’s best are more important than winning.

 Demonstrations and Displays